CowParade: Similar projects

 The phenomenon of CowParade has spawned copy-cat statue decorating projects in a number of cities worldwide.

 Zürich itself has adapted the bear theme in the "Teddy-Summer" in 2005.

 Elephant Parades

 Elephant Parade is dedicated to saving the Asian elephant from extinction with auctioned off proceeds going to the Elephant Family organisation.

 Buddy Bears

 This adopts the Cowparade idea to Berlin's town mascot; however the entailing United Buddy Bears exhibitions are very different from all other urban events.
 The bears were created by the German artists Klaus and Eva Herlitz.
 The idea and the philosophy behind the United Buddy Bears exhibitions are unique: with its international approach and its symbolism, this synthesis of the arts globally promotes tolerance, international understanding and a peaceful coexistence.

 Wild in Art

-Since 2008 Wild in Art has created sculpture trails since 2008 from Aberdeen to Cape Town including events associated wth sporting events (2012 Olympics and 2014 Commonwealth Games).
+Since 2008 Wild in Art has created sculpture trails since 2008 from Aberdeen to Cape Town including events associated with sporting events (2012 Olympics and 2014 Commonwealth Games).